qBioTurin/ORCA/README.md

 ## How to run the application with docker

-To run the OCA application through its docker image, it is possible to use the R function:
+To run the ORCA application through its docker image, it is possible to use the R function:

 ```
-library(OCA)
+library(ORCA)
 docker.application.run()
 ```